emqx/cloud-docs/en_US/data_integration/hstreamdb.md

    </details>

-## Create a HStreamDB Connector
+## Create an HStreamDB Connector

-Before creating data integration rules, you need to first create a HStreamDB connector to access the HStreamDB server.
+Before creating data integration rules, you need to first create an HStreamDB connector to access the HStreamDB server.

 1. Go to your deployment.
 Click **Data Integration** from the left-navigation menu.